ClickTravel-VincentCleaver/react-training/recipe-app/README.md

 We want to create a client application for the Recipe/Ingredients server we already built in the previous exercise (Django)

-This is the second TravelPerk onboarding exercise, which is a React frontend to work with the Django backend application that was built as part of the first TravelPerk onboarding exercise and can be found here: https://github.com/ClickTravel-VincentCleaver/django-training
+This is the second TravelPerk onboarding exercise, which is a React frontend to work with the Django backend application that was built as part of the first exercise which can be found here: https://github.com/ClickTravel-VincentCleaver/django-training

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This is a single page app with a dynamic layout.
 It uses functional components and hooks.

 The structure has been kept flat with React components, style sheets, and test files within the src directory, plus a separate Recipe service to handle the API calls to the backend.

+Styling uses manually created local stylesheets and does not pull in any external styling libraries.

 ## Available Scripts